Sakartu/SDM-SiED/README.md

 The client consists of a PHP front-end that calls the server API.
 There are several use cases that the client supports:

-1) Insert/overwrite a tree corresponding to a treeID on the server.
+1. Insert/overwrite a tree corresponding to a treeID on the server.
 The tree is parsed to rows and encrypted first.
 Then the server's __insert()__ function is called.

 Required input:

+* The treeID
+* The XML file that should be stored
-   * bla
+* Secret key information.

-2) Querying
+2. Querying

 [1] "Efficient Tree Search in Encrypted Data" by Brinkman et. al.